Sound technical content, curated with aloha by

 If you ask a very specific question, people will almost always answer; but if you say "tell me how to build a jetliner", it's not that people refuse to answer, it's that the only thing they can do is point you to the right aisle in the library; they simply can't distill those shelves of books on aeronautical engineering into 2 paragraphs.

 Recovery of precious metals is a well developed science-- start by reading one of the books that we mention here, that are readily available from any large library.
-Give yourself a few weeks of reading and you'll be able to do it yourself or ask specific questions that people will be able to answer.
-Good luck.
+Give yourself a couple of weeks of browsing through a couple and you'll be able to do it yourself or ask specific questions that people will be able to answer.

 Ted Mooney, P.E.